DefectDojo/django-DefectDojo/docs/content/en/integrations/parsers/file/popeye.md

 To match it to DefectDojo severity formula, Secerity 0 (Ok) findings from Popeye will be ignored as those are checks that does not need an action to be resolved.
 For the rest:

-- Severity 1 (Info) and 3 (Error) Popeye findings will be created as Severity "Info" findings in DefectDojo.
+- Severity 1 (Info) Popeye findings will be created as Severity "Info" findings in DefectDojo.
 - Severity 2 (Warning) Popeye findings will be created as Severity "Low" findings in DefectDojo.
+- Severity 0 (Errors) Popeye findings will be created as Severity "High" findingsi in DefectDojo.